Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: The proof of Theorem and Theorem

-\begin{enumerate} \item[(i)] If $M^4$ has half positive isotropic curvature, then it is, upto automorphism, the complex projective plane $\CP^2$.

-\item[(ii)] If $M^4$ has nonnegative isotropic curvature, then it is, upto automorphism, one of the followings: the complex projective plane $\CP^2$, the product $\CP^1 \times \CP^1$, the cylinder $\CP^1 \times \C$, or the Gaussian soliton $\C^2$. \end{enumerate} \end{thm}

-\begin{proof} First of all, the essential part of the proof is to show that any complete gradient shrinking K\"ahler-Ricci soliton of complex dimension two with nonnegative isotropic curvature must have nonnegative curvature operator $Rm\ge 0$.
+As an application of Theorem \ref{thm:quadraticofC1}, we now prove Corollary \ref{thm:kahler}. \begin{proof} Let $(M^4,g,f)$ be a complete gradient shrinking K\"ahler-Ricci soliton of complex dimension two with nonnegative isotropic curvature.
+The key point is to show that $(M^4,g,f)$ must have nonnegative curvature operator $Rm\ge 0$.